backdrop-contrib/fast_token_browser/README.md

 using the token browser on a site with a large number of tokens, for example, when using [Entity Tokens](https://backdropcms.org/project/entity_token).

+This module will be included in Backdrop core from 1.30.0.

 Installation
 ------------